FAQ - Frequently Asked Questions

 What is The Hippolotofus?

 We are a fun loving group of hippo lovers & collectors from around the world.
 We meet in a mailing list, online at YahooGroups.
-We have over 900 members (as of January 2007).
+We currently have over 1000 members/.

 We originally "met" on a hippos mailing list at OneList.com (which soon became egroups.com, which was then purchased by Yahoo), in early 1999.
 We came together because of our common interest in hippos.
-As we have grown, our activities have expanded to include an annual convention, numerous regional get-togethers, the Hippo Holiday Exchange, hippo projects and more.
+As we have grown, our activities have expanded to include an annual Reunion, group T-shirt projects, numerous regional "mini-meets", the Hippo Holiday Exchange, hippo projects and more.

 Who are The Hippolotofus?